nerdfiles/web-journal/wp-content/plugins/tinymce-advanced/readme.txt

 = No styles are imported in the Styles drop-down menu. =

 These styles (just the classes) are imported from your current theme editor-style.css file.
 However some themes do not have this functionality.
-For these themes TinyMCE Advanced will let you add a customized editor-style.css and import it into the editor.
+For these themes TinyMCE Advanced has the option to let you add a customized editor-style.css and import it into the editor.

 = I have just installed this plugin, but it does not do anything. =